Maya Joint: College and juniors

-Professional
+Career

-2023: First ITF Circuit title
+2021-23: Professional debut, first ITF title

+Joint competed in her first professional tournament at 14 years of age in February 2021 at a W25 event in Orlando, Florida but was eliminated in the first round of qualifying.
+She returned to the professional tour in November 2022 as a 16 year old and qualified for a W15 event in Waco, Texas, and then won her first professional main-draw match by defeating Ukrainian Hanna Poznikhirenko, before losing in the second round to Tian Fangran.

-Joint won her first ITF title at the 2023 Gold Coast Tennis International in the doubles draw, partnering Roisin Gilheany.
+As a wildcard entrant at the W60 Sydney Challenger event in November 2023, Joint reached her first professional semifinal and was defeated by sixth seed Destanee Aiava in three sets.
+She won her first ITF title a month later at the Gold Coast Tennis International in the doubles, partnering Roisin Gilheany.

 2024: Major debut and first win

-She made her Grand Slam tournament debut at the 2024 Australian Open, in mixed doubles with Dane Sweeny as a wildcard pair.

-In February, Joint became the youngest Australian player ever to win an ITF W75 singles title, defeating Aoi Ito at Burnie.
+Joint made her Grand Slam tournament debut at the Australian Open, in mixed doubles with Dane Sweeny as a wildcard pair.
+In February, at 17 years of age, Joint became the youngest Australian player ever to win a W75 singles title, defeating Aoi Ito at Burnie.

-In July, she finished runner-up at the WTA 125 Polish Open defeating Maja Chwalińska, before losing in the final to Alycia Parks.

-Ranked as the highest 18 years old at No. 136, she made her major singles debut at the 2024 US Open after qualifying and recorded her first major win over Laura Siegemund.
-She lost in the second round to 14th seed Madison Keys, in straight sets.
+In July, she finished runner-up at the WTA 125 Polish Open defeating Maja Chwalińska in the semifinals, before losing in the final to Alycia Parks.
+Ranked at No. 136, she made her major singles debut at the US Open after qualifying and defeated Laura Siegemund.
+She lost in the second round to 14th seed Madison Keys in straight sets.